The structured interview is a standardized interview process that comes with several advantages and disadvantages.

 9. Intense process:

-One another disadvantage of structured interview is that a large number of applicants are to be interviewed to make a comparison and hence it is time-consuming and also needs more questions to be designed.
+One another disadvantage of structured interviews is that a large number of applicants are to be interviewed to make a comparison and hence it is time-consuming and also needs more questions to be designed.
 Moreover intensive resources are to be used in the process.

 10. Experts required: